-The World Trade Organization (WTO) held over 100 thematic sessions in the last three years.
+The World Trade Organization (WTO) held over 100 thematic sessions in the three years from 2017 to 2019.
 A vital part of WTO renewal and improving its working practices is making better use of such informal deliberation among Members.

 I use "thematic session" to refer to a broad class of meetings that are sponsored by or associated with a WTO body in some way, but that are not part of its formal meetings.
 The sessions often include presentations by the Secretariat, governments, other international organizations, business, NGOs, and academics.
-Recent such sessions ranged from a 2017 Workshop on Investment Facilitation for Development through a 2018 Symposium on the Agriculture Policy Landscape to a 2019 Experience-Sharing Workshop on Implementation of the Customs Valuation Agreement.
+Such sessions ranged from a 2017 Workshop on Investment Facilitation for Development through a 2018 Symposium on the Agriculture Policy Landscape to a 2019 Experience-Sharing Workshop on Implementation of the Customs Valuation Agreement.